Our Mission Statement

-In addition to supporting our local church financially and with their time and talents, our members and friends contribute to denominational offerings: One Great Hour of Sharing, Pentecost offering, Peace & Global Witness, and Christmas Joy.
+In addition to supporting our local church financially and with their time and talents, our members and friends contribute to denominational offerings: One Great Hour of Sharing, Pentecost, Peace & Global Witness, and Christmas Joy.

 We have participated in several mission trips to other states, helping restore communities after natural disasters.

-The six-member Board of Deacons (six women) fills a variety of roles within our church family.
-They make hospital visits, send greeting cards, prepare the elements for communion, and secure greeters for Sunday worship.
+The six-member Board of Deacons (five women and one man) fills a variety of roles within our church family.
+They send greeting cards, oversee preparations for funeral luncheons, deliver special treats to shut-ins at Christmas and Easter.

 The deacons oversee our Caring Cart program.
 Members of our church family are invited to bring suggested items for the cart: pet food and supplies, holiday food bags, baby food and supplies, personal hygiene items, paper products, school supplies, complete meals, and cleaning supplies.
 Each month the donated items are taken to local agencies for distribution to those in need.

 Members of our church family are very active in the Alpena community, serving on a variety of committees and boards.
-We donate our time and talents through Habitat for Humanity, St. Bernard's Friendship Room (soup kitchen), local hospice programs, nursing homes and rehabilitation centers, READ (the literacy program at the library), the MDOT Adopt-A-Highway program, and Hope Shores Alliance (support for survivors of domestic abuse and sexual assault).
+We donate our time and talents through Habitat for Humanity, St. Bernard's Friendship Room (soup kitchen), local hospice programs, nursing homes and rehabilitation centers, READ (the literacy program at the library) and Hope Shores Alliance (support for survivors of domestic abuse and sexual assault), and local live theaters.

 We also provide financial support for several organizations including the Salvation Army, Sunrise Mission, Alpena Foster Closet, Hope Shores Alliance, Feeding Kids Ministry, and others.

-In addition to contributing within our community, we host several agencies within our building, providing office space for Habitat for Humanity Northeast Michigan, creative space for the Heart and Soul art therapy program (providing a working space for people with disabilities for art for therapy and enjoyment), and office and activity space for Partners in Prevention (an agency working to identify risk factors and reduce the likelihood of substance abuse, child abuse and neglect, as well as helping to build nurturing families and improve the lives of children).
+In addition to contributing within our community, we provide office and activity space for Partners in Prevention (an agency working to identify risk factors and reduce the likelihood of substance abuse, child abuse and neglect, as well as helping to build nurturing families and improve the lives of children).